frankchen07/writing/posts/map of content (mindset).md

 To better enact change, Mark details how to [[iteratively challenge your beliefs]], and outlines the [[7 steps of winning beliefs]].

 When we talk a little bit longer term, those who eventually do great things have reasonably high expectations of theselves.
-In order to survive the ups and downs, they have to make sure their commitment They manage these long-term goals by making sure that they [[match commitment with expectancy]], which gives them staying power.
+In order to survive the ups and downs, they have to [[match commitment with expectancy]], which gives them staying power.

 In the short-term, you must actively practice: